REDSHOT98/CleanSweep/README.md

 ### Contributing
 Contributions are welcome!
 Feel free to open an issue for bug reports or feature requests, or submit a pull request with your proposed changes.

-**Note:** Feature requests from donating users will be prioritized.
+**Note:** Feature requests from project supporters, such as donors and contributors, will be prioritized.

 ## Donating
 *(Coming soon!)*